anmcarrow/prestic-ng/README.md

 # PRestic
 PRestic is a profile manager and task scheduler for [Restic](https://restic.net/) CLI backup tool.
 It works on all operating systems when you can run Python an Restic itself but GUI features and keyring functionality may vary by a platform.
-It can do anything that Restic can but in a way of a single-source planner with INI-style configuration.
-You can use it with or without GUI, for your a desktop, home server or VDS.
+It working in a backup-push model, can do anything that Restic can but in a way of a single-source daemonized planner with web-interface, optional GUI and INI-style configuration.
+You can use it for your a desktop, home server or VDS.

 ![MacOS 15 build](./assets/screenshot.png)